WHAT IS VISION THERAPY?

 Many scientific studies have demonstrated that ocular coordination, motility, and visual processing are normal in children with dyslexia.
 The scientific evidence does not support the use of eye exercises or behavioral/perceptual vision therapy in improving the long-term educational performance in children with learning disabilities.

-Seek a second opinion from an ophthalmologist who has the experience in the care of children recommended by your pediatrician or primary care provider Additionally, if vision therapy is being prescribed in a child with learning disabilities ask for the scientific evidence specifically related to the improvement of the learning disability.
+Seek a second opinion from an ophthalmologist who has the experience in the care of children.
+Pediatric ophthalmologists can be recommended by your pediatrician or primary care provider.
+Additionally, if vision therapy is being prescribed in a child with learning disabilities you may ask for the scientific evidence specifically related to the improvement of the learning disability.

 It is appropriate to have a thorough eye examination to ensure that there are no eye or vision disorders by an ophthalmologist with experience in the assessment and treatment of children because some of these children may also have a treatable visual problem along with their primary reading or learning problem.
 Refractive errors may make it difficult to see the board or to read.
 Treatable ocular conditions include strabismus, amblyopia, convergence and/or focusing deficiencies, and refractive errors.